bitfocus/companion-module-kramer-matrix/HELP.md

 ### Delete Preset
-Deletes a stored preset.
+Deletes a stored preset (*not supported on Protocol 3000 matrices*).

 ### Front Panel
 Allows you to lock or unlock the matrix's front panel.

-Note: a locked front panel doesn't stop Companion from controlling the matrix.
+A locked front panel doesn't stop Companion from controlling the matrix.